© 2005 – 2018

 Robinson suffers from Alzheimer’s Disease, and is described as 5-foot-6 and weighing between 90 and 116 pounds.

 At the time of his disappearance, Mr. Robinson wore a maroon plaid shirt with long sleeves and dark-colored blue jeans.
+He may have carried black glasses in a case.

 There have been possible sightings of Robinson in Council Bluffs and Missouri Valley, Iowa.